agda/agda2hs/docs/source/features.md

 deriving instance (Eq a) => Eq (Optional a)
 ```

-Or even with deriving strategies, by specifying them within the derive pragma:
+Or even with deriving strategies, by specifying them within the derive pragma (Agda2HS will also automatically set the language flags):

 Agda:
 ```agda